jules-line-plus/jngwock.github.io/_posts/2020-12-29-art-appserver-role.md

 | `param` | String | `cc_param` |

 <br>
-You can use mobile push system to accomplish this as almost mobile apps do.<br>
+You can use a mobile push system to accomplish this as almost mobile apps do.<br>
 <br>
 Here we assume you use APNs and FCM push system.<br>